Quick Start

 main:

-When the branch has a pull_request
+When a pull_request

-event, trigger the build:
+event happens on the branch, trigger the build:

 # Branch name